Garfield550/qstn-dct2/README.md

 ## Known Issues

-A list of things not working right now:

 1. Hardcoded username(`johndoe`) and password(`abcd1234`)
 1. Hardcoded user information
-1. GitHub authentication
+1. GitHub authentication not working
+1. `/sign-in`, `/privacy` and `/terms` pages are not implemented

 ## Running Locally